All Episodes

 You don't have to come here and be my acolyte.

-You can join Jenny Craig, you can go to see Weight Watchers.
+You can go to see Weight Watchers.

-Bennett said that he tells obese patients their weight's bad for their health and their love lives, but the lecture drove one patient to write a letter to the Board of Registration and Medicine, which passed it on to the attorney general's office in New Hampshire.
+But the lecture drove one patient to write a letter to the Board of Registration and Medicine, which passed it on to the Attorney General's office in New Hampshire.

-Bennett said the attorney general's office tried to get him to settle the matter by agreeing to attend a medical education course, which he refused to do.
+Bennett said the Attorney General's office tried to get him to settle the matter by agreeing to attend a medical education course, which he refused to do.

 Did I sleep with somebody?